chaoss/grimoirelab-tutorial/mordred/a-grimoirelab-dashboard-in-one-step.md

 enriched_index = git_test
 ```

+In this file, you need to include the proper credentials where needed.
+At least, you should change `user_sh` and `pass_sh` to your credentials to the SortingHat (MariaDB or MySQL) database.

 * Prepare a [projects.json](files/projects.json) file, with the list of repositories to analyze, organized in projects.
 A very small version of it, just for testing:

 ```